DataBiosphere/azul/.github/pull_request_template.md

 - [ ] PR is not a draft
 - [ ] Ticket is in *Review requested* column
 - [ ] Requested review from primary reviewer
-- [ ] Assigned PR to primary reviewer
+- [ ] PR is assigned to primary reviewer

 ### Primary reviewer (after requesting changes)